Part 3: Policy, Regulation & Legislation

 AI Policy and Regulation in Healthcare for Developing Countries

-Who this chatper is for: Leader COMMUNITY & FAMILY Student & Educator Professional Author: Paritosh Ambekar, PhD Summary: This chapter highlights the urgent need for equitable and context-sensitive AI regulation in healthcare systems across the Global South.
+Who this chapter is for: Leader COMMUNITY & FAMILY Student & Educator Professional Author: Paritosh Ambekar, PhD Summary: This chapter highlights the urgent need for equitable and context-sensitive AI regulation in healthcare systems across the Global South.
 Paritosh Kumar calls for frameworks that bridge the digital divide while safeguarding patient rights, proposing a model that is inclusive, adaptable, and focused on public health outcomes.
 Drawing on diverse case studies, the chapter emphasizes the risks of importing one-size-fits-all regulatory models and underscores the need for local governance capacity.
 Kumar argues that to avoid widening disparities, developing nations must proactively shape their own regulatory paths—balancing innovation with ethical safeguards.
 The chapter aligns with the anthology’s vision of responsible AI by championing equity, cultural sensitivity, and inclusive policymaking as foundational to healthtech development.
 It is a call to policymakers, multilateral institutions, and AI developers to co-create solutions that respect both global ethical standards and local realities.
-Chapter coming soon → This chapter will be released as the anthology continues to evolve.
+Read full chapter on ASFAI.org →

 Artificial Intelligence and Intellectual Property

-Who this chatper is for: Professional Leader Student & Educator COMMUNITY & FAMILY Author: Michael Carey Summary: Michael Carey presents a sweeping analysis of how existing intellectual property (IP) frameworks are straining under the weight of AI-generated content and innovation.
+Who this chapter is for: Professional Leader Student & Educator COMMUNITY & FAMILY Author: Michael Carey Summary: Michael Carey presents a sweeping analysis of how existing intellectual property (IP) frameworks are straining under the weight of AI-generated content and innovation.
 With clarity and legal precision, the chapter explores AI’s impact on trade secrets, copyright, patents, and the very notion of authorship.
-Carey highlights landmark cases and emerging legal tensions—such as the debate over AI as a legal inventor—and argues for urgent reform that balances innovation incentives with public interest.
+Carey highlights landmark cases and emerging legal tensions, such as the debate over AI as a legal inventor, and argues for urgent reform that balances innovation incentives with public interest.
 The chapter serves as both a diagnostic and a strategic map for policymakers, legal professionals, and technologists navigating this rapidly evolving field.
 Aligned with the anthology’s commitment to human-centered AI, Carey urges lawmakers to reimagine IP not as a barrier to progress, but as a tool for equitable innovation governance.
 It is a timely and authoritative contribution that underscores the need for adaptable, forward-looking legal systems.
-Chapter coming soon → This chapter will be released as the anthology continues to evolve.
+Read full chapter on ASFAI.org →

 Expand each section below to read a short summary of their chapter and explore their core ideas.
 When a chapter goes live, the “Read chapter” button will become active; until then, you will see “Coming soon” as we release new work each week.